PDF(53.0 KB) View with Adobe Reader on a variety of devices

 Adding Process Exclusion Rules

-Process Exclusion rules can be created using the AMP for Endpoints web portal.
+Process Exclusion rules can be created using the Secure Endpoint web portal.
 The procedure is:

 Find the Exclusion Set you wish to modify.
 Click `Add Exclusion` and select `Process: File Scan`.

-Enter the full (absolute) path for the program to exclude, the User account that will run the program (optional), and whether the exclusion should apply to all child processes created by the program.
+Enter the absolute path for the program to exclude, the User account that will run the program (optional), and whether the exclusion should apply to all child processes created by the program.

 Click `Add Exclusion` to add more rules (repeating steps 1-2), or click `Save` to save the exclusion set.